apitoolkit/testkit/README.md

 3. `ok`: This assertion checks if the first Todo item retrieved from the API response has a task name equal to "run tests".
 The expression `$.resp.json` is evaluated, and if it returns `true`, the assertion is considered successful.

 By utilizing the `asserts` field effectively, you can ensure that the API response meets the expected criteria, providing confidence in the correctness and reliability of your API.
-All possible assertions you could use in the `asserts` field of `testkit` are as follows:
+All possible assertions you could use are as follows:

 | Assertion | Description     |
 |-----------|-----------------|